Manuel Gonçalves Cerejeira

 Manuel Gonçalves Cerejeira, GCC, GCSE, GCIH (29 November 1888, Lousado, Vila Nova de Famalicão, Kingdom of Portugal – 1 August 1977, Benfica, Lisbon, Portugal) was a Portuguese cardinal who served as Patriarch of Lisbon from 1929 to 1971.
-He was the last surviving cardinal elevated by Pope Pius XI, and his cardinalate of forty-eight years was the longest since the fifty-eight-year cardinalate of Henry Benedict Stuart, Cardinal-Duke of York which lasted from 1747 to 1805.
-He took part in three conclaves: in 1939, 1958 and 1963.
-Although there were seven other cardinals elevated by Pius XI who participated in the 1963 conclave, Cerejeira was the longest-serving living cardinal from the death of Jozef-Ernest van Roey on 6 August 1961 until his own death almost exactly sixteen years later.
-He was the last living Cardinal appointed by Pope Pius XI.
+His cardinalate of forty-eight years was the longest since the fifty-eight-year cardinalate of Henry Benedict Stuart, Cardinal-Duke of York which lasted from 1747 to 1805.
+He took part in three conclaves: in 1939, 1958, and 1963.
+Although there were seven other cardinals elevated by Pope Pius XI who participated in the 1963 conclave, Cerejeira was the longest-serving living cardinal from the death of Jozef-Ernest van Roey on 6 August 1961 until his own death almost exactly sixteen years later.
+He was the last living Cardinal appointed by Pius XI.

 Family

 Cerejeira was the eldest of three sons and four daughters of Avelino Gonçalves Cerejeira (1857 – 1927), a merchant from Lugar da Serra, and his wife, Joaquina Gonçalves Rebelo (1864 – 1918).
 His mother had resided at the Parish of Lousado since her childhood and became a country woman (i.e., a peasant woman) upon marriage.
 Manuel's younger brothers were Júlio (b.
 1901), a medical doctor, Joaquim, a lawyer, and António, a university employee.
 One of his younger sisters was a nun and one was called Carolina.